 Formulations of Nernst and Planck.

-Physics I, Physics II; Mathematical Analysis I, Mathematical Analysis II
+General Physics I, General Physics II; Mathematical Analysis I, Mathematical Analysis II

 Generic skills to reach